What is Endometriosis?

 - Have you ever undergone pelvic surgery like a laparoscopy, in which endometriosis was suspected but not definitively diagnosed?

-***This website is in no way replacement for medical care.
+***This website is in no way a replacement for medical care.
 The content on this site is informational and should not be considered medical advice.
 Please seek a licensed health care provider for medical issues.***